tran4code/calorieApp_server/docs/CONTRIBUTING.md

 ### Code of Conduct
 Everyone participating in this project needs to abide by the aPAS - A Personal Agile Scheduler Code of Conduct that can be found under the main repository link as a CODE_OF_CONDUCT.md file.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to any of the original team members listed at the bottom of [README.md](README.md).
+Please report unacceptable behavior to any of the team members.

 ## How Can I Contribute?

   ## Reporting Bugs

-  This section guides you through submitting a bug report for SE Group 26.
+  This section guides you through submitting a bug report for SE Group 54.

   When you are creating a bug report, please ensure that you include as many details as possible to understand the issue.